 Technical teams should follow this implementation guide to deploy GovWifi in government buildings.

-GovWifi is currently in private beta, which means we’re still testing and improving it.
-It’s only available in government organisations taking part in the private beta.
-Request to take part by emailing email@example.com.
+GovWifi is currently in public beta, which means we’re still testing and improving it.
+It’s only available in government organisations taking part in the public beta.
+Request to take part by emailing firstname.lastname@example.org.

 Before reading the steps below to create a new wifi installation, make sure your organisation meets the technical requirements and recommendations.

 Send a request to email@example.com.
 Include your individual email address, your mobile phone number and the organisation or group you represent.

 You must also provide a shared and monitored email address.
 The GovWifi support team will send service notifications to this address.